DigitalNZ/supplejack/_posts/2014-05-01-supplejack-worker.md

 ### Job priorities
 There are 3 priority levels for Jobs in supplejack worker.
 Preview is the only `critical` priority job, which is the highest priority.
 Link Check job has `low` priority.
 All the other jobs are configured with `default` priority.

+### Supplejack API integration
+Supplejack API harvester endpoints requires an API key with harvester privileges that is configured as enrironment variable. `HARVESTER_API_KEY`.

 ### Sidekiq
 Jobs are processed by Sidekiq, which runs as a part of the worker.
 In order to start Sidekiq run `bundle exec sidekiq start`.
 You can then look at http://WORKER_HOST/sidekiq to view progress.